 Proposition 7.
 Let $t \in React$ and $s \in Sch$.
-Then, the

-interaction tree sme (s,t) is ID-secure.
+Then, the interaction tree sme (s,t) is ID-secure.

-Similarly to [7, 9, 17, 24], we can prove that the transformation preserves the semantics of ID-secure programs when the interleaving of events at different security levels is not relevant (see the extended version [50] for the precise statement and proof.)

-The security and transparency propositions [50] quantify over all schedulers.
+Similarly to [7, 9, 17, 24], we can prove that the transformation preserves the semantics of ID-secure programs when the interleaving of events at different security levels is not relevant.
+Proposition 7 and Corollary 25 in Appendix B, quantify over all schedulers.
 This might seem surprising, as clearly one can choose a bad scheduler.
 For instance, we could choose the scheduler that always chooses the receiver.
 Such a scheduler would never issue a Write, and therefore would always diverge.
-As discussed in Section II, a silent infinite colist is ID-similar to every other one.
+As discussed in Section 2, a silent infinite colist is ID-similar to every other one.
 In particular, the output colist $\perp = \bullet :: \perp$ is infinite and silent at every level, and therefore ID-similar to every output colist.
 Therefore, the trivial transformation bad(t) = diverge satisfies the security and transparency propositions.
 After all, diverge is ID-secure and produces an output (\perp) ID-similar to any other output.
 We believe that secure multi-execution can do better than the trivial diverging transformation, but in order to show it we need to state better formal guarantees.

 In the next section, we present one of the main contributions of this paper.
-We show how the program under execution and its input induce a scheduler that significantly improves the transparency guarantees of secure multiexecution.
+We show how the program under execution and its input induce a scheduler that significantly improves the transparency guarantees of secure multi-execution.